 There’s some evidence to suggest that contemplating death may make you funnier and even help you save money.
 Whether or not that does the trick for you, one thing is certain: Of the more than 100 billion people who’ve ever lived, all of them have had to deal with it.
 Might as well face the inevitable armed with the rates and risks of death and dying.
+Here’s the probability of death by age in Canada and other useful stats and facts.

 Most of us expect to live well into retirement, but it turns out the odds of dying before you reach retirement decrease as you age.
 It makes sense that there’s a greater chance of accidental death occurring within the 20 years leading up to retirement than within the 5 years immediately before you retire.
 Interestingly, women generally have lower odds of dying compared to men.